RadhaPopat/Pixel-Paw-Patrol/README.md

-🐾 PixelPaws
+🐾 Pixel Paws Patrol
-Smart Campus Stray Dog Care System
+- Smart Campus Stray Dog Care System
-A real-time, AI-powered platform to report, track, and rescue stray dogs on large campuses.
+- A real-time, AI-powered platform to report, track, and rescue stray dogs on large campuses.

 🚨 Problem Statement
-On large campuses, injured or hungry stray dogs often go unnoticed due to the absence of a simple reporting system, poor coordination among helpers, and lack of guidance on safe immediate care.
+- On large campuses, injured or hungry stray dogs often go unnoticed due to the absence of a simple reporting system, poor coordination among helpers, and lack of guidance on safe immediate care.

 💡 Our Solution